2016 HUD AMI (for reference only)

 Q: What will happen to our skyline in Kakaako?

 A: The skyline will include several new high rises, however all developers will be held to the same strict rules to protect our view sheds.
-All high rises will be under 400 feet tall, and will follow predetermined spacing requirements from one tower to the next.
+All high rises will be up to 400 feet tall, and will follow predetermined spacing requirements from one tower to the next.
 Developers will also be encouraged to adopt “Mauka to Makai” building orientation to minimize the impact of blocked views.

 Q: How will HCDA ensure that developers strictly follow the requirements of individual landowner’s master plans (e.g., Kaiaulu O Kakaako/ Kamehameha Schools and Ward Neighborhood/ Howard Hughes Corp.) if those plans have different requirements from the Kakaako Mauka Master Plan?